kosso/ti.downloadmanager/README.md

-​    Uses the built-in DownloadManager to download files.
+​    Uses the built-in Download Manager to download files on Android.

-​    Destination path must be to External Storage.
+​    Android destination path must be to External Storage.

 ​    Events: 'success', 'error' and 'progress'.

 - Contains a 'uid' to determine which is which when downloading multiple files at once.

-- Not decided if this was a good idea yet. ;)

-​    Credit for original code and inspiration to: @m1ga and https://github.com/m1ga/com.miga.downloadmanager
+-  Credit for original Android inspiration to: @m1ga and https://github.com/m1ga/com.miga.downloadmanager

-Happy to try and merge this in to that module if needed.
+For future development:

+- Offer network type restrictions (Wifi / Mobile )
+- Pause/resume
+- More things I forgot of haven't thought of…